Elise Stefanik

-Initially elected as a moderate conservative, Stefanik has shifted increasingly to the political right, aligning herself with then-President Donald Trump.
-She strongly opposed the first impeachment of Trump in 2019 amid the Trump–Ukraine scandal and backed Trump's attempts to overturn the 2020 United States presidential election, objecting to Pennsylvania's electoral votes after Trump supporters were involved in the 2021 United States Capitol attack.
-As the U.S. House Select Committee on the January 6 Attack began to investigate, Stefanik said that Speaker Nancy Pelosi was responsible.
-Stefanik claimed without evidence that Pelosi was "aware of potential security threats to the Capitol and she failed to act".
-Stefanik was elected chair of the House Republican Conference in May 2021 after incumbent Liz Cheney was removed due to her opposition to Trump.
-Stefanik has come under heavy criticism for her strong support of controversial Representative George Santos.
+Stefanik was elected as a moderate Republican.
+However, she has since moved considerably towards the right, as she aligned herself with Donald Trump during his first term as president.
+She strongly opposed the first impeachment of Trump in 2019 amid the Trump–Ukraine scandal and backed his attempts to overturn the 2020 United States presidential election, objecting to Pennsylvania's electoral votes after Trump supporters were involved in the 2021 United States Capitol attack.
+Stefanik was elected chair of the House Republican Conference in May 2021 after incumbent Liz Cheney was removed due to her opposition to then-former president Trump.